 Through coding we have the potential to change the world for the better.
 Computing is one of my favourite subjects at Regent.
 Jonathan, Year 6

-At Regent we are have a solid Applied Innovation Department where we learn how to decipher codes and research about technology.
+At Regent we have a cutting-edge Applied Innovation Department where we learn how to decipher codes and research about technology.
 We read a lot about coding through online forums, we follow the latest developments in computer science – we even learned about the Mars rover!
 Through online resources we engage and collaborate on a number of activities.
 During last term, we participated in a Lego robotics competition that was help in Khalifa University, Abu Dhabi.
 I am fortunate enough to have made the cut.
 There were 3 groups from Regent International School, and I was in one of the groups.
 Our project for the competition was a football kicker, we used the Lego bricks in the box to build and program our robot.

 Each of us had a role in the project.
 The football kicker would kick the ball rapidly by showing an object to the sensor, the ball would be positioned and be ready to shoot the ball, and then when the goalie moves from one spot, the ball would be kicked straight and then, GOAL!
 So we practiced on designing, building and programming our robot every day at lunch and then after a couple of weeks we went to Abu Dhabi prepared for the win.
 At the end of the competition, the results were announced our team – ‘Code Crushers’ won 1st place.
 We are constantly exposed to competitions and other coding events.
 This helps us understand how other students code and broadens our understanding.